 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the District's basic financial statements.
-The General Fund - Schedule of Revenues, Expenditures and Change in Fund Balance and the Schedule of Expenditures of Federal Awards, as required by Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles and Audit Requirements for Federal Awards (Uniform Guidance) as listed in the table of contents, are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The General Fund - schedule of revenues, expenditures and change in fund balance (pages 58-59); the combining nonmajor governmental funds financial statements (pages 60-61); and the schedule of expenditures of federal awards, as required by Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles and Audit Requirements for Federal Awards (Uniform Guidance) (page 62), are presented for purposes of additional analysis and are not a required part of the basic financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the General Fund - Schedule of Revenues, Expenditures and Change in Fund Balance and the Schedule of Expenditures of Federal Awards are fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+The General Fund - schedule of revenues, expenditures and change in fund balance and the schedule of expenditures of federal awards have been subjected to the auditing procedures applied in the audit of the basic financial statements, and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the General Fund - schedule of revenues, expenditures and change in fund balance and the schedule of expenditures of federal awards are fairly stated, in all material respects, in relation to the basic financial statements as a whole.